SOTETO/docu/pages/03.how-to/04.oauth2-handshake/default.md

 !!!
 If you are implementing a frontend application that is using REST calls to communicate with a backend system, you need to set the parameter `ajax=true` to receive `JSON` in all cases (success and failure).
 Thus, you can handle the response by yourself.

+!!!
+If you are running your microservice on another port than the Heureka! platform, *Drops* will throw some `CORS` errors ([https://developer.mozilla.org/de/docs/Web/HTTP/CORS/Errors](https://developer.mozilla.org/de/docs/Web/HTTP/CORS/Errors?target=_blank)).
+You can solve the issue by [adding your domain name and the chosen port to the allowed origins array of the Drops backend](https://github.com/SOTETO/heureka#changing-server-name).
+Alternatively, you can [add it to the configured server names](https://github.com/SOTETO/heureka#server-name).

 ## Example
 An example controller implemented using [Play2 Framework](https://www.playframework.com/?target=_blank) and written in [Scala](https://www.scala-lang.org/?target=_blank) could have the following functions:
 ```